-- According to Trulia’s main website there are more than one million properties for sale listed.
-Since both are merged we can assume that it probably has the same amount of properties listed than Zillow
+- According to Trulia’s main website, more than one million properties are listed.
+Since both are merged, we can assume that it probably has the same amount of properties listed as Zillow.

 - Costs per lead are $29

-- No direct information regarding the lead to closing ratio could be found, but since they are basically the same platform, and have a lower visit duration than Zillow we can assume that it is a bit lower than the 3.5 to 4 percent of Zillow
+- No direct information regarding the lead-to-closing ratio could be found.
+Still, since it is basically the same platform and has a lower visit duration than Zillow, we can assume that it is slightly lower than the 3.5 to 4 percent of Zillow.

 So, which one is better?
 Zillow or Trulia?

-If you want to use the platforms as a real estate professional for marketing purposes, I would tend to say that Zillow is a bit better.
+Suppose you want to use the platforms as a real estate professional for marketing purposes.
+I will say that Zillow is a bit better in that case.

-If you are only using the platforms to find property to rent or buy, it is a thing of personal preference which platform you might have used already me, are more used to, and how you prefer property data displayed.
+In that case, it is a thing of personal preference which platform you might have used already, are more used to, and how you prefer property data displayed.

 On both platforms, the property information itself is the same.
 The only difference is the way that it is presented.